Cratis/Chronicle/Documentation/specifications/projections.md

 Building on top of the gherkin-ish type of approach in [Aksio Specifications](https://github.com/aksio-insurtech/Specifications), there is a base class called `ProjectionSpecificationFor<>` that sets up and leverages the `ProjectionSpecificationContext<>`.
 This is exposed in a property called `context`.

+The base class is an abstract class requiring you to override a method called `CreateProjection()` where you return a new instance of the adapter.

 The specification would then look something like this for asserting value correctness on the model: